 - the amount of parenting time a parent has with their child

-how the child is to be transported and exchanged between parents
+- how the child is to be transported and exchanged between parents; or

-Once a party files a petition to get custody of a child, both parties have 120 days to file a parenting plan.
-Both parties are allowed to file a parenting plan jointly as well.
+- If one caregiver files a petition to get custody of a child, both caregivers have 120 days to file a parenting plan.
+Caregivers can either file a plan together or separately

-If neither party submits a parenting plan, it is the court's responsibility to create one.
+- If neither caregiver files a parenting plan, the court must create one.